cuu508/cronsim/README.md

 Outputs:

 ```
-Every 5th minute from 9:00 through 17:59
+Every fifth minute from 09:00 through 17:59
 ```

 The text descriptions are available in English only.
 The text descriptions